itz-code/itz-code/README.md

 hello, i'm samiksha (pronounced sah-mik-shah) - she/her/hers
-- i'm a student who's passionate about computer science
+<br> i'm a student who's passionate about stem, computer science, and gender inequality
-- i enjoy participating in girls who code & kode with klossy events

 <!---
 itz-prog/itz-prog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.